Murder of Carolyn Eaton

 Despite initial efforts to identify her and solve her murder, the investigation into Eaton's murder became a cold case.
-In July 1984, she was erroneously identified as Melody Cutlip of Istachatta, Florida, a finding rejected by Cutlip's mother.
-Cutlip eventually returned home two years later and Valentine Sally became unidentified once more.
 Numerous efforts were made to determine her identity, including forensic facial reconstructions of her face.

 On February 22, 2021, Eaton's identification was confirmed by investigators via genetic genealogy.
 Prior to her 2021 identification, Eaton was best known as "Valentine Sally" due to being found on Valentine's Day.

 Discovery

 On February 14, 1982, the decomposing body of a young woman was found by an Arizona state trooper searching for a tire that came off a passing truck.
 She was lying face down under a cedar tree along the Interstate 40 at mile marker 151.8 in Williams, Arizona.
 The victim was found dressed only in size 8 or 9 blue jeans with the brand name "Seasons".
 A white sweater with thin red or maroon stripes, a size 36c white bra, and a white handkerchief lay nearby.
 The victim's jeans had torn belt loops suggesting that she had been dragged 25 feet off the roadway to the site of her discovery.
 No shoes or socks were found with the remains.